Gajwel

 Gajwel, officially Gajwel–Pragnapur, is a town and a municipality in Siddipet district of the Indian state of Telangana.
-Gajwel–Pragnapur Nagar Panchayat was constituted in 2012.
 The jurisdiction of the civic body is spread over an area of 49.00 km2.
-Gajwel is about 53 km from Hyderabad on the Rajiv highway.
-It is one of the fastest-developing town in Telangana.
+Gajwel, located about 53 km from Hyderabad on the Rajiv highway, is one of the fastest-developing towns in Telangana.
+It serves as a major political center and is the home constituency of the former Chief Minister of Telangana, K. Chandrashekar Rao.
+Gajwel has seen development in various sectors, including infrastructure projects like the Outer Ring Road (ORR) construction.
+The ORR, spanning approximately 21.92 kilometers, connects Gajwel with cities such as Hyderabad, Nagpur, Mumbai, Pune, and Nizamabad, improving connectivity and facilitating smoother travel.